 A handful of companies offer trademark searches that deliver an large amount of data.
 In order to make the search effective, to capture confusingly similar marks, it is recommended that an attorney sufficiently narrow the search variables and interpret the complex data.

-No. Google displays sites based upon PageRank, which means that its search results are based upon perceived importance of the site.
-An little known site displaying a mark can easily be overlooked in Google search results.
-Also, a Google search may not capture off-line use of the mark.
+No. Google displays sites based upon PageRank.
+Website displaying a mark are overlooked in Google search results.
+Google searches may not capture off-line use of the mark.